Texas Criminal Laws Explained: Procedures, Codes & State Rights (2026)

 Texas Code of Criminal Procedure: How Criminal Cases Are Handled

-Where the Penal Code defines crimes, the Texas Code of Criminal Procedure (TCCP) outlines the steps law enforcement, prosecutors, and courts must follow when handling criminal cases—from arrest to appeal.
+While the Penal Code defines crimes, the Texas Code of Criminal Procedure (TCCP) outlines the steps that law enforcement, prosecutors, and courts must follow in handling criminal cases—from arrest to appeal.

 Highlights of the TCCP: